vihaanpuradkar/3d-house-tour/README.md

 Designing the house using proper co-ordinates, Interior Architecture, Setting Appropriate dimensions for all components, implementation of static components

-    - Aishwarya :Implementation of translation, rotation, key processing and mouse movement detection
+    - Aishwarya :Implementation of translation, rotation, key processing and mouse movement detection, implementation of scenes to be rendered

     - Navkar :
-Implementation of scenes to be rendered, initialaztion of various global matrices and variables
+ Initialization and maintaining various global matrices and variables